Our Direct Investment option offers eligible members much more control and freedom over their super savings than ever before.

 To be eligible to invest in the Direct Investment option, you must have a minimum of $10,000 in your Media Super account.

 As the Direct Investment option is administered wholly online, you must provide your email address when registering.
-Please also read the terms and conditions, which are published in your online Media Super account area.
+Please also read the terms and conditions, which are published in your Media Super online account.

 About Direct Investment